Slicer/Slicer/Docs/user_guide/extensions_manager.md

 ### Install extensions without network connection

-Extensions can be downloaded from the Extensions catalog using any web browser then installed manually.
+Extensions can be downloaded from the Extensions Catalog website and can be installed manually, without network connection, in Slicer using the Extensions manager.

 #### Download extension packages